All Episodes

 Well, they're called hip replacements, and a lot of elderly Americans have them.

-So if you've got a hip replacement and it shows up on the scanner, we'll drag you aside uh for extra screening.
+So if you've got a hip replacement and it shows up on the scanner, we'll drag you aside for extra screening.

 And that's never going to work.

-Because you can always add zillions of things to the list.
+Because you can always add zillions of things to the list, and there'll always be someone who gets the panty bomber got through.

 He got on the plane.